Meorge/Genni/README.md

 Note: In my personal experience while developing Genni, I've gotten what seemed like better results from Hugging Face models (such as `EleutherAI/gpt-neo-125M`) than from OpenAI models.
 Additionally, it seems that having TensorFlow installed causes training initialization to take a bit longer - so it may be better to leave it uninstalled.

 ### PyQtNotifications (optional, macOS)
 If you're running Genni on macOS, you can install PyQtNotifications to receive native macOS notifications for events that might take a while (such as training and generation).
+PyQtNotifications is included as a Git submodule for this repository.
-Clone the repository at https://github.com/Meorge/PyQtNotifications into a directory named `PyQtNotifications` in the same directory as this file.
+If the submodule doesn't work, you can clone the repository at https://github.com/Meorge/PyQtNotifications into a directory named `PyQtNotifications` in the same directory as this file.

 ## Roadmap/Future Features